There was no queue for foreign passport holders at Kaohsiung immigration, instead we spend quite some time waiting for our bags.

 We’d done some google research which told us we could get there by bus #8010 from the stop the other side of the MTR.

-We cycled to the station and parked the bikes and got straight onto bus #8010.
+We got to the station and got straight onto bus #8010.
 A German family also got on which we took to be a good sign.
-When after half an hour the bus terminated at a deserted theme park next to an equally deserted university campus.
+Then after half an hour the bus terminated at a deserted theme park next to an equally deserted university campus.
 The German family however had got to their destination.
 We asked another bus driver waiting there and he told us that we needed bus #8010 and it would arrive in 40 minutes.
 We were bemused.
 We hung out on a wall and waited, and again wondered where all the people are.

 We were lucky in not having wait long for a bus, this time we had a straight run back, albeit a different route on a (once again) deserted highway.
 It terminated at the MTR station and we decided to explore the shops that side.
 We needed a SIM card and some food provisions.
 It took a while but we scored a SIM and we also found a bakery and scored some dinner and breakfast.
 Around our accomodation there were no shops and nothing open when it went dark (however it was also probably the quietest place we’ve ever stayed).
 We decided to head to one of the night markets so randomly picked one and jumped on the MTR.
 It was almost dark by the time we got off.
 In the heart of the city it still wasn’t busy but there was life.
 At the night market we finally found all the people.
 It was a good market, lots of weird and wonderful foods.
 Not feeling in the mood to be too adventurous we didn’t try much.
 We were shattered when we got back but had a good laugh when the taxi at the front of the queue turned out to be the driver we’d had the night before.

-We had huge fun whizzing down the narrow lanes down to the lake Emma finding a bit of confidence after her pillion adventures in Bohol.
+We had huge fun whizzing down the narrow lanes down to the lake.
+Emma finding a bit of confidence on 2 wheels after her pillion adventures in the Philippines.

 Hot and tired we decided it would be a good time to do the laundry.
 Naturally we weren’t going to walk now we’d got bikes.
 The main road was busy compared to other roads but there were a number of locals on bikes so we figured why not.
 It was a fun adrenaline rush!